 Do you need help in understanding the new lease accounting standard?
 This article provides you with a basic understanding of the new guidance.

-The existing lease guidance (FAS 13; now ASC 840) came out in 1976.
+The existing lease guidance (FAS 13; codified as ASC 840) came out in 1976.
 In that standard, FASB defines capital leases with criteria such as minimum lease payments of at least 90% of fair market value or lease periods of at least 75% of the economic life of the asset.
 Given the bright-line criteria, lessees have asked lessors to construct leases so that they are considered operating and not capital.
 Why?

 Most lessees don’t desire to reflect capital lease liabilities on their balance sheets.
 So for forty years, lessees have controlled assets with a lease agreement and not recorded them on their balance sheets—sometimes called “off-balance-sheet financing.”